Auth Commands

 bb auth login

-Section titled “bb auth login”Authenticate with Bitbucket using an API token.
+Section titled “bb auth login”Authenticate with Bitbucket using OAuth (default) or an API token.

 bb auth login [options]Options